Submitted by guest blogger Zohar Gitlis

 Although a sugar house, warm from the evaporator’s fire, air hung with sweetness and excitement, is always fun, Klippel prefers getting out into the woods.
 His favorite part of farming maple is developing the sugar bush itself.
 He enjoys finding a sturdy young maple with the potential to become a strong producer and releasing it.
 Releasing is the process of cutting out competing trees to give the maple room to develop a larger crown, increasing foliation and photosynthesis, both of which are important in a maple crop.
 The year-round work of caring for the maples, harvesting firewood, and maintaining a healthy sugar bush contributes to a bountiful sugaring season.

 Keeping tradition alive

-Maple Weekends this year are March 23-24, and 30-31.
-Klippel and his family will have cookies, homemade doughnuts, and maple products to sample at their Sugar House in Minerva, NY.
+Maple Weekends this year are March 21-22, and 28-29.
+Klippel and his family will have cookies, homemade doughnuts, and maple products to sample at their sugar house in Minerva.
 If you’re lucky and the weather cooperates you might even get to see the evaporator in action.
-While you’re in the area check out Cafe Sarah in North Creek, or hike the Moxam Mountain Ridge Trail (the trailhead is just a mile further down 14th Road from Maple Knoll Farm).
+While you’re in the area check out Cafe Sarah in North Creek, or hike the Moxham Mountain Ridge Trail (the trailhead is just a mile further down 14th Road from Maple Knoll Farm).